DesignMuseumGent/exhibitions/README.md

 # exhibitions

 Design Museum Gent, is committed to making its data available for public access.
-By being able to see 'everything' at once, new connections and understandings may be able to be made/
+By being able to see 'everything' at once, new connections and understandings may be able to be made.

 ## usage guidelines